wrritam/full_stack_assessment_skeleton/docs/README.md

   - make sure:

     - you use suitable HTTP methods for the REST APIs
-    - should only user JSON as the interface
+    - should only use JSON as the interface
     - if possible, sanitize the data sent in the request
     - the `/home/update-users` API is idempotent